Conor-King/Glass_Project/minifab-dev/readme.md

 After this the only thing remianing is to populate the entities with actual unique ids and cids using the ipfs code.
 The method do do this is with a bash script which being developed.
 Thiss will make the populating simpler and more user-friendly.
 The script already have a method which gives the user the option to input and upload an asset to the ipfs.
 The generation of unique ids is with "github.com/google/uuid" see line 50 in ipfs/main.go.

 ## Connect Minifab with IPFS
-1. Make sure the network is up and running
+1. Make sure the network is up and running - make sure you define the starting org with -o
 2. Open a new terminal and start IPFS ```ipfs daemon```
 3. ```minifab install -v 1.02 -n strings``` - install the chaincode, but make sure that you **specify higher version**
 4. ```minifab approve```